derekelkins/ipgcc/README.md

 to other grammar formalisms such as PEG.
 As such, things like being able to specify precedence of operators won't be added.
 Similarly, "good error messages" isn't really a goal, however see the section on [Grammar Debugging Tools](#grammar-debugging-tools).

+### Imports

+TODO: Add some kind of import mechanism.
+For now, CPP is probably the simplest solution.

 ### Termination Checker and Other Analyses